-Ocean Zone: Students will become familiar with layers of the oceans, different ecosystems, and why light cannot travel to immense depths.
+Ocean Zones: Students will become familiar with layers of the oceans, different ecosystems, and why light cannot travel to immense depths.

 Atmospheric Pressure: Students will notice that the bag conforms to the bag-person's body.
 This happens because higher air pressure always wants to move toward regions of lower air pressure.

 Van Der Graff Generator: Students will observe how positive electrons try to escape through them and eventually their hair while their hands are placed on the metal globe.

 Sublimation Bubbles: Chemistry can help us understand our world and learn about how materials behave and change.
 Students will learn about the chemical process of sublimation while using dry ice.

 $525 for 15 stations and the portable planetarium (seats approximately 30 students in inflates like a bounce house.
 Requires a space of 30 feet across and 13 feet tall.

 $625 for 15 stations and the portable planetarium (out of county)

 $450 Students, parents, and teachers can plan a night at the Museum as their Science Night.
 It includes the West Wing, Children's Museum, Root Family Museum, and Planetarium shows.
 Museum rules and guidelines apply to everyone who is attending the Science Night.